omni-us/jsonargparse/DOCUMENTATION.rst

 Classes, methods and functions
 ==============================

-It is good practice to write python code in which parameters have type hints and these are described in the docstrings.
+It is good practice to write Python code in which parameters have type hints and these are described in the docstrings.
 To make this well written code configurable, it wouldn't make sense to duplicate information of types and parameter descriptions.
 To avoid this duplication, jsonargparse includes methods